BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 </p>

 <p>
-    To paraphrase from the title of a book by Rabbi Harold Kushner, theodicy is about why do bad things happen to good people?<sup>2</sup>
+    To paraphrase from the title of a book by Rabbi Harold Kushner, theodicy is about why bad things happen to good people.<sup>2</sup>
-    Kushner wrote the book after his son Aaron died from a rare disease at age 14.<sup>9</sup>
+    Kushner wrote the book, <i>When Bad Things Happen to Good People</i>, after his son Aaron died from a rare disease at age 14.<sup>9</sup>
 </p>

 <blockquote>